CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.2.4 Remote maintenance.md

 * Definitions around the possibility of auditing
 * Determinations for the purpose of integration into the monitoring and logging infrastructure of the institutional sites
 * Transfer or confirmed destruction (annihilation declaration) of the backup and archiving data in the context of remote maintenance after termination of the contract
-Further information on the operation of remote maintenance by third parties is described in the blocks OPS.2.1 Outsourcing Usage and OPS.3.1 Outsourcing Providers.
+Further information on the operation of remote maintenance by third parties is described in the modules OPS.2.1 Outsourcing Usage and OPS.3.1 Outsourcing Providers.

 #### OPS.2.4.M20 Operation of remote maintenance [IT operation]